-NOTE 16 - SUBSEQUENT EVENTS
+NOTE 17 - SUBSEQUENT EVENTS

 Subsequent events are events or transactions that occur after the balance sheet date, but before the financial statements are issued.
-Recognized subsequent events are events or transactions that provided additional evidence about conditions that existed at the balance sheet date, including the estimates inhere nt in the process of preparing the financial statements.
+Recognized subsequent events are events or transactions that provided additional evidence about conditions that existed at the balance sheet date, including the estimates inherent in the process of preparing the financial statements.
 Nonrecognized subsequent events are events that provide evidence about conditions that did not exist at the balance sheet date but arose after the date.
-Management has evaluated subsequent events through February 5, 2020, the date the June 30, 2019 financial statements were available to be issued, and no events occurred that require recognition or disclosure.
+Management has evaluated subsequent events through February 25, 2021, the date the June 30, 2020 financial statements were available to be issued, and noted the following event occurred that requires recognition or disclosure: